kelektiv/node.bcrypt.js/README.md

 node-pre-gyp ERR!
 Tried to download(404): https://github.com/kelektiv/node.bcrypt.js/releases/download/v1.0.2/bcrypt_lib-v1.0.2-node-v48-linux-x64.tar.gz
 ```

-make sure you have the appropriate dependencies installed and configured for your platform.
+Make sure you have the appropriate dependencies installed and configured for your platform.
 You can find installation instructions for the dependencies for some common platforms [in this page][depsinstall].

 ## Usage